TeknooSoftware/curl-request/README.md

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/2a14b3eb-a649-43a4-9d6a-7dd5aef8d02b/mini.png)](https://insight.sensiolabs.com/projects/2a14b3eb-a649-43a4-9d6a-7dd5aef8d02b)

 Welcome and thank you to having downloaded this library.
 This library allows you to easily create and execute HTTP Requests with cURL.
 It was a fork from zeroem/curl-bundle".
-Symfony dependences has been removed, and this lib has been rearchitected.
+Symfony dependencies has been removed, and this lib has been redesigned.

 Quick startup
 -------------